zubkov-andrei/pg_profile/README.md

 * [Regular report from Postgres 15 database](https://zubkov-andrei.github.io/pg_profile/report_examples/pg15.html)
 * [Differential report from Postgres 15 database](https://zubkov-andrei.github.io/pg_profile/report_examples/pg15_diff.html)

+## Grafana dashboard ##
+There are some grafana dashboards provided in the grafana folder of the project.
+They have separate [documentation](grafana/README.md).

 ## Prerequisites

 Although pg_profile is usually installed in the target cluster, it also can collect performance data from other clusters.
 Hence, we have prerequisites for *pg_profile* database, and for *servers*.